Cards beat White Sox 5-1 in return from coronavirus outbreak

+CHICAGO (AP) — Adam Wainwright said it was just another start.
+Well, that was what he told himself anyway.

-CHICAGO (AP) — Dexter Fowler helped St. Louis get off to a fast start in its return from a coronavirus outbreak, hitting a two-run single in a four-run first inning, and the Cardinals beat the Chicago White Sox 5-1 on Saturday in the opener of a doubleheader.
+Wainwright pitched five effective innings and Dexter Fowler had a key two-run single, helping St. Louis beat the Chicago White Sox 5-1 on Saturday in the Cardinals’ return from a coronavirus outbreak.

-Playing its first game since July 29, St. Louis looked much sharper than Chicago while improving to 3-3 on the season.
+Playing its first game since July 29, St. Louis looked much sharper than Chicago while improving to 3-3 in the opener of a straight doubleheader.
 Every other team in the majors had played at least 13 games coming into the day.

+“Each pitch was all about expecting it to be great and not falling victim to excuses,” Wainwright said.
+“The team that I was playing with today and the team I was playing against cares nothing about how long we’ve been out or whatever.”

-Cardinals right-hander Adam Wainwright (2-0) pitched five innings of one-run ball in his second start of the year.
+Wainwright (2-0) allowed one run and two hits in his second start of the year.
 Giovanny Gallegos then struck out the side in the sixth before John Gant finished the seven-inning game, a new rule for doubleheaders in the pandemic-shortened season.

 Wainwright also recorded the team’s previous win, beating Pittsburgh 9-1 on July 25.
 The Cardinals then dropped three in a row before a coronavirus outbreak shook up their roster and coaching staff, leaving them idle for weeks and resulting in 18 confirmed cases in the organization.